Nourivex/Vyre/README.md

-# Vyre — Local AI Backend
+# Vyre — Local AI App (backend + UI)

-A compact, local-first AI backend for ingestion, vector search, and model-backed chat.
+Vyre is a local-first AI application: a backend for ingestion, embeddings and vector search, plus a browser-based UI for chat, history, agent selection, and knowledge-base management.

 ## What is this
 - Vyre is a development-focused backend that lets you ingest text, build embeddings, perform vector search, and run model-backed chat locally using Ollama.
 - Built for privacy and fast experimentation — everything can run on your machine with SQLite storage and local model runtimes.
+- Vyre now includes a static frontend served from `services/public/app` which provides a Chat UI, conversation history sidebar, Agent selector (personas), Ollama status, and knowledge-base (collections) controls.
+ - The root URL (`/`) serves the interactive app; static assets are under `/static/*`.

 ## Goals
 - Provide a minimal, secure local stack for RAG (retrieval-augmented generation).